Special Education Is Now Disability Support Programs & Services

 Section Five: Campus and Community Life

 Completing courses in a distance education format this way does creates some challenges for all learners.
 Before you register for a class that relies heavily on technology and organization, prepare yourself with the necessary skills to work independently.
 It is also recommended that you take a class that orients you to online learning methods.
-Distance Learning has an on-line self evaluation that can assist you to decide you are prepared for this type of course work.
-You can take this assessment at http://www.deanza.edu/distance/dlcquestionnaire.html
+Online Education has an on-line self evaluation that can assist you to decide you are prepared for this type of course work.
+You can take this assessment at http://www.deanza.edu/online-ed/dlcquestionnaire.html

-Steps to Request Accommodations for Distance Learning courses:
+Steps to Request Accommodations for Online Education courses: